 More concerning even, recent FDA studies showing that the ingredients Oxybenzone, Octinoxate, Octisalate, Octocrylene, Homosalate and Avobenzone are all systemically absorbed into the body after a single use and detectable in urine and breastmilk weeks after application ended.

 Most chemical free sunscreens will only contain UV-filters of mineral origin.
 These blockers sit on top of the skin (like a mirror) and reflect UVA and UVB rays away from the skin, protecting it from UV damage and ageing without entering the body.

 Do you plan on going to the beach after putting on some sunscreen?
 The chemicals in sunscreen don’t only harm you, but they’re bad for the ocean.
 They’re especially deadly to coral reefs.

 In fact, 97% of sunscreens on the market contain chemicals that are toxic to coral reefs, even at small concentrations.
 In 2018, the state of Hawaii was first in history to ban the sale of sunscreens containing Oxybenzone and Octinoxate to protect its coral reefs, providing countless goods and services to the people of Hawaii.

-Like the people of Hawaii, we should all make the switch to natural mineral-based and biodegradable sunscreen.
+Like the people of Hawaii, we should all make the switch to natural, chemical free, mineral-based and biodegradable sunscreen.
 They’re made with the mineral UV-blockers titanium dioxide or zinc oxide, which wards off UV rays with less impacts on aquatic environments.
 You can also find cruelty-free sunscreen, which is kind to all animals.
 Remember, the best way to protect your skin while limiting the wash-off of chemicals into the ocean is to seek shade and wear UV-protective clothing.
 Apply your sunscreen 20 minutes before entering the water to allow for your sunscreen to soak-in and work in an effective way

 3. Great for All Skin Types